jcarenza/allisoncarenza/src/posts/hot-wedding-mexican-style.md

 ---
-title: 'Hot Wedding, Mexican style!'
+title: "Hot Wedding, Mexican style!"
-description: '<p>With 12 of their closest friends there to witness, and the warm sea breeze at their backs, Cara and Ian [&hellip;]</p>
+description: "With 12 of their closest friends there to witness, and the warm sea breeze at their backs, Cara and Ian "
-'
-publishDate: 'Jul 22, 2011'
+publishDate: "Jul 22, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/ci21.jpg'
+heroImage: "/media/ci21.jpg"
-alt: 'Hot Wedding, Mexican style!'
+alt: "Hot Wedding, Mexican style!"
-slug: 'hot-wedding-mexican-style'
+slug: "hot-wedding-mexican-style"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
 tags: []
 ---